grommet/grommet/src/js/components/DateInput/README.md

 **dropProps**

 Any properties to pass on to the underlying Drop when not inline.
+Defaults to `{
+  "align": {
+    "top": "bottom",
+    "left": "left"
+  }
+}`.

 ```
 {